Valley-CortexCloud/cloudtrail-cortexcloud/control-tower/README.md

 * **S3BucketAccountId:** The 12-digit AWS Account ID of your Log Archive Account.
 * **KmsKeyArn:** The ARN of the KMS key used for log encryption (leave blank if your bucket uses default Amazon S3 managed keys).
 * **CortexXSIAMAccountID:** The Palo Alto Networks AWS account ID provided in your Cortex UI (typically `006742885340` for standard or `685269782068` for FedRAMP environments).
 * **ExternalId:** The unique External ID generated in your Cortex XSIAM setup portal (utilized to prevent the confused deputy problem).
+Generate a random UUID v4 (e.g., using https://www.uuidgenerator.net/version4) and paste it here.
+This is used for the IAM role assumption.

 ### 2. Execute the CloudFormation Deployment
 1. Log in to the **Security Tooling Account** (Ensure your AWS Console region matches your Log Archive region).